 The unitary/holistic dilemma: Using the word holistic in nursing confronts us with a dilemma because it has largely lost its original meaning of a unitary being.
-Instead, it has come to mean the whole person as an addition of discrete parts that we can perceive with our five senses (Stiles 2011).
+Instead, in nursing it has mostly come to mean the whole person as an addition of discrete parts that we can perceive with our five senses (Stiles 2011).

-The reason for our dilemma is that when we understand a person as a unitary whole, what we see as particular parts of the person 'disappear' from our view or we cannot attend to them.
+The reason for our dilemma is that when we understand a person as a unitary whole, what we see as particular parts of the person 'disappear' from our view or we become unable to attend to them.
 This is a seemingly impossible problem for nursing because we are focused continually on caring for parts of people, for example when dressing a wound, monitoring a blood transfusion, assessing vital signs or providing mouth care.